MESGJanie/documentation/workflow/manage/resume.md

-# Pause a workflow
+# Resume a workflow

-To stop new executions of a workflow without killing, run the command:
+To resume the  a previously paused workflow, run the command:

 ```bash
 mesg-cli workflow pause WORKFLOW_ID